StartSteps-Digital-Education-GmbH/Module-3/3 - TypeScript, Frontend and Object-Oriented Programming Concepts/Week 13 (after holiday)/1 React Hooks/afternoon/exercise.md

 # Week 13: React Hooks - Continued

 ## Today's plan
 Before the free week, Ahmad covered 3 hooks (useState, useEffect and useContext) for which we uploaded exercises.
 These are repeated below in 1-4.
-If you already finished these exercises you can continue with exercise 5.
+If you already finished these exercises you can continue with the bonus exercises.

 ## Task 1: Create the Task Interface and Basic Task List Component